yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 member that still rejects this ticket.

 Misconfiguration can lead to the server's clock being off by a large amount of time.
-When servers share a key schedule with expiration time expressed in absolute time, a key expired on one server might be considered as valid on the other server.
-Tickets will be protected by different keys and the server for which the key is expired may need to be able to decrypt a valid ticket with the expired key.
-Therefore, we RECOMMEND never to automatically delete protection keys, even when they are long expired.
-Automatic deletion of keys could lead to the server not responding to still valid tickets, potentially making it inaccessible to a large number of clients.
+Consider a case where a server's clock is misconfigured, for example, to be 1 year in the future, and the system is allowed to delete expired keys automatically.
+The server will then delete many outstanding keys because they are now long expired and will end up rejecting valid tickets that are stored by clients.
+Such a scenario could make the server inaccessible to a large number of clients.

 The decision to delete a key should at least consider